Opportunity for All

-Do you know a school where we must fight inequity?
+Do you know a school where we must fight for equity and opportunity?

 We want every educator, principal, parent, and community leader to share their stories, because all students, regardless of where they live or how much money their parents make should have great public schools.
-Far too often, too many children attend under resourced schools and pay the price by missing out on key ingredients to build their potential and prepare them for success.
+Far too often, too many students attend under-resourced schools where they face devastating equity and opportunity gaps.

 Press Release: NEA on the Department’s Promise to Fight Inequity in Education